 Further, in no case, and at no time in the future, shall any residential use established in accordance with this policy be subdivided or severed from the original parcel on which it was constructed.
 This policy may be further implemented through a restrictive covenant registered on title.

-B2.1.3.6 Bed and Breakfast Establishments
+B2.1.3.6 Short Term Accomodations

-New bed and breakfast establishments are permitted in a single detached dwelling in the Good General Agricultural designation, subject to the following guidelines which may be implemented in the Comprehensive Zoning By-law:
+New short term accomodations are permitted in a dwelling in the Good General Agricultural designation, subject to the following guidelines which may be implemented in the Comprehensive Zoning By-law:

-The use is clearly secondary to the primary use of the dwelling as a residence;
+Bed and breakfast establishmentsuses are clearly secondary to the primary use of the dwelling as a residence;

-The bed and breakfast establishment must be the principal residence of the owner and operator;
+Bed and breakfast establishments must be the principal residence of the owner and operator;

 The character of the dwelling as a private residence is preserved;